 - 13. It is proposed that the condition is amended as follows: - x.
-Unless otherwise agreed in writing with the Waste Planning Authority composting activities shall only take place during the following hours:
+The use of the weighbridge and portacabin shall take place only during the following hours:

-07.00 - 20.00 Monday to Friday including Good Friday Bank Holiday.
-Easter Monday Bank Holiday, May Day Bank Holiday, Whitsun Bank Holiday and August Bank Holiday;
+07.00 - 20.00 Monday to Friday including Good Friday Bank Holiday, Easter Monday Bank Holiday, May Day Bank Holiday, Whitsun Bank Holiday and August Bank Holiday

-07.00 - 13.00 Saturday except where that Saturday is identified below in this condition;
+07.00 - 13.00 Saturday except where that Saturday is identified below in this condition

-07.00 - 20.00 on Saturdays immediately following a Bank or Public Holiday;
+07.00 - 20.00 on Saturdays immediately preceding and following a Bank or Public Holiday

-07.00 - 20.00 on the two consecutive Saturdays that immediately follow New Years Day Bank Holiday.
+07.00 - 20.00 on the two consecutive Saturdays that immediately follow New Years Day Bank Holiday